Jujufinote/42_Libft/README.md

 <br>

 >[!WARNING]
-> Do NOT COPY my work without thinking and understanding it (we call that cheating) and you don't want that, neither have -42 correcting points (if you're at a 42school).
+> Do NOT COPY my work without thinking and understanding it, we call that cheating and you don't want that <br>
-> <br> PLEASE LEARN AND MAKE YOUR OWN
+> PLEASE LEARN AND MAKE YOUR OWN
 <br>

 ### Step 1 :